 Our Enterprise Agreement provides for an inclusive definition of family.
 Immediate family refers to an employee's partner/spouse or former partner/spouse, de facto spouse or former de facto spouse (includes same-sex, transgender, intersex and heterosexual partnerships); or their child or adult child (including their adopted child, step child, ex-nuptial child or foster child), parent, brother, sister, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law or sister-in-law.
 Other kinship and family networks may be considered on a case by case basis, including persons for whom the employee has significant carer responsibilities.

-All policies at Charles Sturt are fully inclusive of LGBTIQ+ people are their families.
+All policies at Charles Sturt are fully inclusive of LGBTIQA+ people are their families.
 Examples include:

 - Parental leave

 - Compassionate/bereavement leave

 - All employee benefits (i.e. superannuation/death benefits, and travel and relocation packages)

 Legislation protects the rights of LGBTIQA+ individuals to be free from discrimination and harassment.
 Charles Sturt is committed to preventing discrimination and harassment of staff or students based on sexual orientation and/or gender identity.
 This is outlined in our: